xiaohan2012/xiaohan2012.github.io/_posts/2015-10-07-dynamics-of-personal-social-relationship-in-online-social-network.md

   - Do they add new contact at constant rate?
   - How actively contacted alters change over time?
 - Compared to Twitter, how is email ego network different?
+- If we get statistics from large number of online users, we can do more.
+For example:
+  - Are we using emails less than before?
+  - How does the type of traffic change on email network?
+Are we receiving more promotional emails than personal ones as online business gains popularity?